nmfs-fish-tools/codespaces4r/README.md

 [![Project Status: Abandoned – Initial development has started, but there has not yet been a stable, usable release; the project has been abandoned and the author(s) do not intend on continuing development.](https://www.repostatus.org/badges/latest/abandoned.svg)](https://www.repostatus.org/#abandoned)

-There are now much simpler codespace configs for R!
+This repository has been abandoned because there are now much simpler codespace configs for R!
 Check out [setups for R in codespaces](https://github.com/nmfs-opensci/r-vscode-codespaces), which provides templates.

 `usethis::` style setup for codespaces with R